ArwynFr/arma3sync-docker/.github/CONTRIBUTING.md

 You may contribute to the project either by:

 - Submiting issues and request features on github
--   Forking the github repository and make pull requests to `master` branch
+- Forking the github repository and make pull requests to `main` branch